-Magistrates hear over 90% of criminal cases ranging from assault and criminal damage cases to drink driving and football offences and many more.
-To see the full range of common offences dealt with in magistrates’ courts visit the Sentencing Council website to view the Magistrates’ Court Sentencing Guidelines document.
+Magistrates hear over 90% of criminal cases ranging from assault and criminal damage cases to drink driving and football-related offences and many more.
+To see the full range of common offences dealt with in magistrates' courts visit the Sentencing Council website to view the Magistrates' Court Sentencing Guidelines document.

 Magistrates are volunteers but they can claim travel and subsistence.
 They are required to do a minimum of 26 half day sittings (13 days) per year, more if they also sit in other courts such as family or youth courts.
 Many magistrates are able to undertake more and the average number of sittings per year is about 35 but they should not sit more than 70 times a year.

 Magistrates do not sit exams nor do they have to be legally qualified.
-There is some training before an appointed magistrate sits in court but then they are allocated a mentor for the first year or so who can help them by explaining matters that arise as they sit in court.
-Once magistrates have sat for 12 months and have completed their consolidation they are appraised by other magistrates, who have been trained as appraisers.
+There is required training before an appointed magistrate sits in court but then they are allocated a mentor for the first year or so who can help them by explaining matters that arise as they sit in court.
+Once magistrates have sat for 12 months and have completed their consolidation they are appraised regularly by other magistrates, who have been trained as appraisers.

 All magistrates are expected to keep their knowledge up-to-date and to attend on-going training sessions.
 Completed appraisals are sent to a group of magistrates who sit on local Training, Approvals, Authorisations and Appraisals Committees, who are also responsible for identifying any training needs.